Milan–Cortina 2026: How Italy Is Redefining the Economics and Sustainability of the Winter Olympics

 🏔️ Milan–Cortina 2026 — Economy, Sustainability and Tourism in Focus

 Italy is gearing up for the 2026 Winter Olympics.
 Beyond medals, the Games are a test case for infrastructure policy, green transition, sponsorship economics, and societal impact.
-This analytical brief sets the stage for a data-driven deep dive.
+This analytical brief sets the stage for a structured overview based on currently available information.

 📘 Table of Contents